amesones-dev/blog/_posts/2023-02-8-gcp-python-logging.md

 #### GoogleCloudLogManager class
 1. Creates a Google Cloud Logging client from a service account key file  for a SA with the IAM role Logs Writer
 2. Creates a Google Cloud Log handler that writes logs to a Google Cloud log with a specific log name
-3. Integrates the handler with the standard python Logging class5
+3. Integrates the handler with the standard python Logging class
 4. Creates a google.cloud.logging.Logger to use the Cloud Logging API directly if so desired

 #### Class use example to add logging to an app